 An internship is required for the religious studies major and is optional, although highly recommended, for the philosophy major.
 The department encourages students to complete their internships in the fall semester.
-An internship may be taken for up to 3 credits for the religion minor, but an internship may not count toward the philosophy minor.
-An internship provides the opportunity to test the claim that philosophy and religious studies are the kinds of disciplines that teach transferable skills such as critical reading, analytical problem-solving and clear and careful writing.
-These skills are desirable, since many research institutes, non-profit organizations, think tanks and legal and business organizations-all of which Washington supports in abundance-are in search of individuals with such skills.
+An internship may be taken for up to 3 credits for the religious studies minor, but an internship may not count toward the philosophy minor.
+An internship provides the opportunity to test the claim that philosophy and religious studies are the kinds of disciplines that teach transferable skills such as critical reading, analytical problem-solving, and clear and careful writing.
+These skills are desirable, since many research institutions, nonprofit organizations, think tanks, and legal and business organizations - all of which Washington supports in abundance - are in search of individuals with such skills.

-Ellen K. Feder: The internship coordinator oversees, supervises, and grades all internships.
-Students must receive her approval and signature before registering for their internships.
+Professor Ian Rhoad: The internship coordinator oversees, supervises, and grades all internships.
+Students must receive his approval and signature before registering for their internships.

 How to Get the Most Out of Your Internship Experience